alaminskofficial/ProductService-LLD/README.md

 # Product Management System
+The Ecommerce Products and Services program is designed to provide a robust and scalable solution for managing products in online marketplaces.
+This service enables key operations such as listing, adding, editing, and deleting products.
+It ensures seamless integration with existing ecommerce platforms. with automated and streamlined product management This project addresses critical needs for operational efficiency.
+Better accuracy and faster product deployment in the competitive e-commerce sector.

-This is a product management system built using Java, SQL, Spring Boot, and Maven.
+This is a product management system built using Java, SQL,NoSQL Spring Boot and Maven.

 ## Getting Started